karltechno/WwisePluginSolutionGenerator/README.md

 By default the tool generates solutions/projects for Visual Studio 2012.
 It's easy to get visual studio to upgrade the solutions/projects for the version you use, just run the solution with a newer version.
-Compilation for consoles should be painless as long as your sdk installs have defined
+Compilation for console will work as long as your sdk installs have defined
 $(SCE_ORBIS_SDK_DIR) for ps4 and $(Console_SdkIncludeRoot),
 $(Console_SdkLibPath) and $(Console_SdkWindowsMetadataPath) for XB1.